 "This confirms what we've said all along: American Muslims are well integrated and happy, but with a kind of lingering sense of being besieged by growing anti-Muslim sentiment in our society," said Ibrahim Hooper, spokesman for the Council on American-Islamic Relations, a Washington, D.C.-based Muslim civil rights group.

-Muslim extremists hijacked four passenger planes on Sept.
-11, 2001, crashing them into the World Trade Center, the Pentagon and a field in Shanksville, Pa.
+Muslim extremists hijacked the planes on Sept.
+11, 2001, crashing them into the Twin Towers, the Pentagon and a field in Shanksville, Pa.

 Asked to identify in what ways they felt bias, about 28 percent said they had been treated or viewed with suspicion by people, while 22 percent said they were called offensive names.
 About 21 percent said they were singled out by airport security because they were Muslim, while another 13 percent said they were targeted by other law enforcement officials.
 Roughly 6 percent said they had been physically threatened or attacked.